itsmeazez/itsmeazez/README.md

-Hello, Azez here.
-Interested in learning computer science/programming Now, I'm learning web development (many things to come).
-I'm looking forward to collaborating on open web projects, as a practical way to hone my skills.
+"Hey, I'm Azez.
+Basically, I'm figuring out this whole computer science and web development thing.
+Right now, I'm kinda obsessed with Graphic_Programming, Web_Dev, Android_Developer and probably many things to come!. i'm trying not to break too much stuff.
+If you're working on any open projects and don't mind a newbie tagging along, hit me up."